juaristi22/microimpute/docs/imputation-benchmarking/imputing-across-surveys.md

 ## Cleaning and aligning variables

 Before imputation, you need to ensure both datasets have compatible variables.
 Identify common variables present in both datasets and standardize their variable formats, units, and categories so that Python can recognize they indeed represent the same the same data.
 Remember to also handle missing values in common variables.
-Lastly, identify the target variable in the donor dataset which will directly inform the values of the imputed variable in the receiver dataset.
+Lastly, identify the target variables in the donor dataset which will directly inform the values of the imputed variables in the receiver dataset.

 ```python
 # Identify common variables